91 Twelfth St, Parkmore, Sandton, 2196

 GIRLS

-U14: 4 substitutes with no rolling substitutions.
+U14: 4 substitutes with no rolling subs

 REFEREES (PROOF OF SAFA LEVEL IS NEEDED)

 The visiting school has the right to nominate the referee under condition that the visiting school has a SAFA-qualified referee.
-If the visiting school does not have a SAFA-qualified referee, then the hosting school may nominate the referee on condition that they have a SAFA-qualified staff member or coach.
-The referee must show proof of his qualification.
-If neither school has a SAFA-qualified staff member or coach, the visiting school may nominate the referee.
-This issue must be resolved when fixtures are confirmed in the week prior to the fixture.
+If the visiting school does not have a SAFA-qualified referee, then the host school may nominate the referee on condition that they have a SAFA-qualified staff member or coach.

 INDEMNITY FORMS